qmk/qmk_firmware/keyboards/ymdk_np21/keymaps/sai2791/readme.md

   You may have to  sudo to get past the broken pipe message.

 	For Windows 10:
-	Windows sometimes doesn't recognize the jj4x4.
+	Windows sometimes doesn't recognize the ymdk_np21.
 The easiest way of flashing a new layout is probably using [HIDBootFlash](http://vusb.wikidot.com/project:hidbootflash).
-	1. Go to Windows Device Manager and find the keyboard (plug it in while holding down `8` (second from top, second from left, with usb plug is at the top)).
+	1. Go to Windows Device Manager and find the keyboard (plug it in while holding down `ESC` (top left key, when the usb plug is at the top)).
 It can be found under Human Interface Devices or under Keyboards.
 	2. Go to properties and the Details tab to find the hardware ID.
 You want the VID and the PID (code after the underscore).
 Plug them into HIDBootFlash and hit Find Device.
-	3. Use `make jj4x4:<keymap-name>` to generate the .hex file in the qmk basis folder.
+	3. Use `make ymdk_np21:<keymap-name>` to generate the .hex file in the qmk basis folder.
 Select the .hex file in HIDBootFlash and press Flash Device.

 	## Troubleshooting

-	1. Try plugging the board in while pressing `8` (usb plug at top, second from top, second from left).
+	1. Try plugging the board in while pressing `ESC` (usb plug at top, top left key).
 This will force it to boot only the bootloader without loading the firmware.
 Once this is done, just reflash the board with the original firmware.
 	2. Sometimes USB hubs can act weird, so try connecting the board directly